akeneo/root-helpcenter/content/terms.md

   1. Customer and/or Integrator will perform all project management
   2. Customer and/or Integrator will perform all configuration, customization, implementation, and integrations work
   3. End-user training is not included in the above scope of work

+In the event of a request by the Customer to postpone an Akeneo Professional Service session (e.g. PSA workshop or any other Akeneo Service offer session):

+- When postponement is requested at least seven (7) calendar days before the session: postponement may be allowed to a later date within the limit of twelve (12) months from the starting date (as defined hereinabove) at the Customer's choice and no compensation will be due by the Customer;
+- When postponement is requested less than seven (7) calendar days before the session: Akeneo may charge a flat rate of 1 500 € (excl.
+VAT) per day planned that the Customer requests to postpone on top of the Services charged or to be charged accordingly to the applicable Purchase Order.

+For the avoidance of doubt, Akeneo Services are available for a 12-month period from the starting date (unless otherwise defined in the applicable Purchase Order) and cannot be carried over.
+Postponement must be done within this 12-month period.